Ros Altmann, Baroness Altmann: Appointment

 In April 2015, Prime Minister David Cameron announced that if the Conservative Party won the 2015 general election, he would appoint Altmann as a financial services minister in the House of Lords responsible for consumer protection and financial education.

 However, after the election, on 11 May, Altmann was appointed Pensions Minister at the Department for Work and Pensions.
 The pensions industry immediately called on her to ensure "free and impartial" advice was available as promised.

 She was raised to the peerage as Baroness Altmann, of Tottenham in the London Borough of Haringey on 19 May 2015.

 Patrick Collison in The Guardian credited her with having already saved pensioner benefits such as winter fuel allowances, free eye tests and free bus passes from Coalition cuts.
 He also highlighted her reputation as an economist completely opposed to the quantitative easing which she saw as reducing pensioners incomes but warned that she was too successful and there was no one of her effectiveness looking after the needs of the young.

 In September 2015, Altmann was ejected from the Labour Party after HuffPost revealed that she was a member, most recently since March 2014, while also serving as a Tory minister.

 Automatic enrolment

 Writing in October 2015, Altmann described the work already done to ensure 60,000 large and medium-sized firms offer automatic pensions enrolment and new facilities provided by The Pensions Regulator for the 1.8 million small companies who are being encouraged to do the same.
 Altmann believes the millions more who will benefit in later life is a prize worth having.
-Speaking at a Trade Union Congress on pensions she however expressed concern that lower paid workers - especially women - could miss out on tax relief as a result of contributions being calculated on net pay rather than gross pay.
+Speaking at a Trades Union Congress on pensions she however expressed concern that lower paid workers - especially women - could miss out on tax relief as a result of contributions being calculated on net pay rather than gross pay.